-I am a sucker for fun holiday desserts, so I knew I had to make these Red, White and Blue Cheesecake Bars right away.
+I am a sucker for fun holiday desserts, so I knew I had to make a red white and blue dessert right away.
 For testing purposes, of course!

 Plus, my in-laws were coming early for the graduation festivities, and they both love cheesecake, so I had to have dessert.
 I knew they wouldn’t care that it was a holiday treat in the middle of a non-holiday week.

 I’m glad they enjoyed the vanilla cheesecake bars, but I’m even happier that I had help eating the cheesecake because summer is here now.
 My shorts are begging me to lay off the sweets ASAP!

 How to make Red, White and Blue Cheesecake Bars:

 - Make sure you set your cream cheese out at least 30 minutes ahead of time.
 It’s much easier to beat it into the sugar if it is softened first.

 - Crush the cookies and mix them with some butter.
 Press the mixture into a pan.
 I like to line my pans with foil first, then spray them with nonstick spray, but that’s not necessary.

 - Once you get your cheesecake batter mixed together, decide what three colors you will be using.
 Divide the cheesecake evenly into three bowls, then color two of them red and blue.
 Gel food colors will give you more vibrant colors.